Graylog2/JadConfig/README.md

     // MyClass will be instantiated with the value of customConfig from the MyConfigBean instance.
     MyClass myClass = injector.getInstance(MyClass.class);

+Please note that nullable properties which should be injected by Guice have to be annotated with `@Nullable`, see [UseNullable](https://github.com/google/guice/wiki/UseNullable) in the Guice wiki for details.

 ## Maven